 This application note will discuss the advantages of scanning electron microscopy (SEM) over optical microscopy for analyzing fiber-based filters.
 SEM provides high resolution images, elemental analysis, and - thanks to the FiberMetric software on the Phenom SEM - the ability to automatically measure thousands of fibers in mere minutes.

 Advantages of SEM for Evaluating Filtration Fibers & Membranes

 Advanced microscopy techniques are imperative to evaluating the performance of a filter.
-Optical inspection, like this optical image of nanofibers on the left, has been the industry standard for decades allowing scientists to measure various fiber properties and monitor large contaminants.
+Optical inspection has been the industry standard for decades, allowing scientists to measure various fiber properties and monitor large contaminants.
 Optical inspection has become insufficient for many new applications because fiber dimensions, especially nanofibers, are often below the resolution limit of an optical microscope.

 The Phenom SEM was designed to bring high quality SEM imaging into environments where a traditional SEM was not manageable or practical.
 The Phenom SEM: